 In the worst-case scenario, valuable employees who do not feel appreciated will leave the firm.
-“One thing the pandemic has taught us is that feeling connected and valued is of primary importance to people,” Angela continues.
+“One thing the pandemic has taught us is that feeling connected and valued is of primary importance to people,” Heyroth continues.
 In her experience, underappreciated employees of the past got frustrated or became less engaged in their work.
 “Now they’re just leaving, sometimes without having another job to go to,” she says.

 Getting the most from your employee appreciation efforts

 More companies are beginning to realize that showing gratitude involves much more than celebrating the annual Employee Appreciation Day in early March.
 With greater frequency, they’re allocating budgets to develop formal employee appreciation plans and programs.